enogrob/udemy-angular-2-and-rails-5-bootcamp/README.md

 ## Topics
 ```
+Section: 1
 0 / 5
 Project Introduction
 [x] 1.
 The Angular + Rails Application We're Going to Build 4:22
 [x] 2.
 Application Architecture for an Angular + Rails Application 8:22
-[ ] 3.
+[x] 3.
 Monolith vs Microservice Architecture Deep Dive 10:33
-[ ] 4.
+[x] 4.
 The Role of Services in Microservice Architecture 8:32
-[ ] 5.
+[x] 5.
 The Role of Components in Microservices 6:55

 Section: 2
 0 / 2